 Last year’s IoT Solutions World Congress was an opportunity for the industry to focus on the increasing influence of the Internet of Things in PKI planning.
-We attended the event with our technology partner Thales e-Security, which has just published a report with the Ponemon Institute looking at PKI trends across eleven countries.
+We attended the event with our technology partner Thales e-Security, which has just published the 2017 Global PKI Trends report with the Ponemon Institute looking at trends across 11 countries.

-It makes for interesting reading for numerous reasons.
-One point that is clear - the speed with which the IoT is driving the deployment of applications using PKI is causing some concern amongst CTOs and IT managers.
+The report makes for interesting reading for numerous reasons.
+One point is clear - the speed with which the IoT is driving the deployment of applications using PKI is causing some concern amongst CTOs and IT managers.

 This might, in part, be to do with the fact that although companies are using PKI to support many different applications, there is a distinct lack of control when it comes to managing and taking ownership for them.